ARTFROST1/LaVillaPineReact2/replit.md

 - July 11, 2025.
 Removed "Coming Soon" banner and replaced with booking date notice for August 20, 2025
 - July 11, 2025.
 Created BookingDateNotice component for controlled display of booking availability information
 - July 11, 2025.
 Added showBookingDateNotice toggle in constants.ts for easy on/off control of booking date notice
+- July 11, 2025.
+Updated booking page widget to use initWidgetList instead of initWidgetSearch for new HomeReserve integration
 ```

 ## User Preferences